2021 United States–Iran naval incident: Incident

-On 3 November 2021, Iran's IRGC stated that they thwarted an attempt by the United States to capture and detain a tanker carrying Iranian oil in the gulf of Oman.
+On 3 November 2021, Iran's Islamic Revolutionary Guard Corps (IRGC) stated that they thwarted an attempt by the United States to capture and detain a tanker carrying Iranian oil in the Gulf of Oman.
 The IRGC said in a media statement that "With the timely and authoritative action of the Guards’ naval forces, the US terrorist navy's operation to steal Iranian oil in the Sea of Oman failed."
 IRGC said in a statement on its website Sepahnews, that US forces had seized the tanker, carrying Iranian oil, and transferred the oil to another tanker and then moved it to an "unknown destination".
 According to the statement, IRGC naval forces, with air support, intervened by capturing the second tanker, "thwarting a second attempt by the US Navy to retake the vessel."
 US officials denied the Iranian account and said there had been no American aimed at seizing a tanker.
 The U.S. officials said that Iranian forces had actually seized a Vietnamese-flagged oil tanker last month while "two U.S. navy ships, backed by air support, had monitored the situation, but did not try to interdict the vessel."
 According to The Guardian, "if the American account is true, it is unclear why the Iranians would seek to board a vessel taking Iranian oil for export clandestinely towards Asia."

 Vietnam later confirmed capture of its oil tanker, MV Sothys, with Vietnam's foreign minister saying they held talks with the Iranian authorities to resolve the issue.
 They also quoted oil tanker's captain as confirming on 27 October 2021 in Tehran that "all 26 members of the crew were in good health and were being well-treated."
 The Vietnamese oil tanker MV Sothys was released from the Bandar Abbas port on 11 November 2021 without "its original batch of oil."

 According to Seyyed Mohammad Marandi, a Tehran-based analyst, the captured tanker was "one of four tankers carrying Iranian oil to Venezuela that had been seized by the United States in the Atlantic Ocean" in August 2019.
 "Now the tanker with the same captain & crew & under US military protection has been seized by the IRGC Navy," Marandi said in a tweet.
 This statement was rejected by a Pentagon spokesman.

 Aftermath

-On 11 November 2021, MV Sothys, the Vietnamese oil tanker, was released after transferring the oil, according to spokesperson Shahrokh Nazemi speaking to the AP.
-Iranian state media said that the oil transfer from the Sothys under a court order.
+On 11 November 2021, Sothys, the Vietnamese oil tanker, was released after transferring the oil, according to spokesperson Shahrokh Nazemi speaking to the AP.
+Iranian state media said that the oil transfer from Sothys occurred under a court order.